Satisfy the following prerequisites specific to your environment to create a connection with the Oracle ERP Cloud Adapter.

 - Click Activate to activate your client application.
 The resource server representing the resource is now active.

 - Create an Oracle Identity Cloud Service local user.
-Review the

 Scenario Do I Need to Create a Local User?
 You have an Oracle Fusion Applications user federated with the Oracle Identity Cloud Service that is protecting Oracle Integration.
 No.